-Some R&D claimants believe that if your R&D project fails, it is not eligible for R&D Tax Credits.
+Some R&D claimants believe that if your R&D project is unsuccessful, it is not eligible for R&D Tax Credits.
 Well, that is just not true.
-In fact, if your project fails, it proves you have had a technological uncertainty, meaning you had a technical barrier that you could not overcome Did you achieve a technological advance?
+In fact, if your project fails, it proves you have had a technological uncertainty.
+Which means you had a technical barrier that you could not overcome Did you achieve a technological advance?
 Absolutely, because now you know that particular technique does not work, so that adds to your technical knowledge base, which is where the advance is.
 Keep in mind that even a failure is good for R&D Tax Credit purposes.

 Providing you meet other eligibility criteria, you are still entitled to claim for R&D tax credits.
 Why?
 Because failed R&D is still R&D!
 It’s objectively stated in the current UK government R&D tax relief guidelines that R&D still takes place regardless of whether the goal of your project was fully realised.
 This means you are able to claim back on associated expenses and mitigate some of your losses.